greatpumpkinchase/greatpumpkinchase.com/src/pages/parents.md

 # Parent Info

-Our goal is to create a safe environment where your student can hear the message of the Gospel and have a blast as they participate with their friends in the Great Pumpkin Chase 2025 event.
+Our goal is to create a safe environment where your student can hear the message of the Gospel and have a blast as they participate with their friends in this grand, city-wide adventure.

 ## What is the Great Pumpkin Chase?